 When it comes to fraud, an ounce of prevention is worth a pound of cure.
 The full impact of fraud can be devastating, well beyond the financial loss.
-It has the potential to impact customer relationships, tarnish reputations and depress internal moral.
+It has the potential to impact customer relationships, tarnish reputations and depress internal morale.
 Fraud can be committed by anyone inside or outside the company, even c-suite executives.

 For accounting firms, the risks are even higher.
 External auditors who fail to discover fraud can face legal action.
 Luckily, advanced data mining is helping auditors and accountants search through high volumes of data to pick out irregularities and inconsistencies that may indicate fraud.